Black Eyed Peas: Philanthropy

 On December 10, 2005, the Black Eyed Peas' cover of the John Lennon classic "Power to the People", which was mostly recorded on the John Lennon Educational Tour Bus, was released by Amnesty International as part of the Make Some Noise campaign to celebrate human rights.
 The song was later released on the 2007 John Lennon tribute album entitled Instant Karma: The Amnesty International Campaign to Save Darfur.

 The Black Eyed Peas dedicated the music video of their 2011 single "Just Can't Get Enough" to Japan, as the country had been hit by an earthquake.
 The group filmed the music video a week before the earthquake struck.
 In July 2011, the Black Eyed Peas founded a school for New York teenagers where students of 13–19 years can learn video production and music using professional equipment.
 The Peapod Foundation, in collaboration with the Adobe Foundation, opened the music academy and media Peapod Adobe Youth Voices in Manhattan on July 19.
 The school will have its facilities in a building operated by the Urban Arts Partnership, which provides art-school programs for adolescents studying in areas of very low income.
 Young people will be admitted according to the recommendations of their teachers and their expressions of interest in the subjects taught, such as camera work, editing and graphic design.
 On September 3, 2011, the group performed a concert in Minot, North Dakota to benefit the victims of the 2011 Souris River flood that damaged over 4,000 homes and displaced over 12,000 people in Minot and along the Souris River.
 Fergie is married to Minot native, Josh Duhamel.
 On September 30, 2011, the group performed a free concert, "Chase Presents The Black Eyed Peas and Friends", for over 50,000 people in New York City's Central Park.
 The event raised over $4 million for the charity.

 On August 31, 2016, the Black Eyed Peas' remake of their song, "Where Is the Love?", titled "#WHERESTHELOVE" was released and will.i.am told in an interview that all proceeds raised from the song will go to his "i.am.angel foundation", which funds educational programs and college scholarships in the United States.

 Media

 The Black Eyed Peas appeared in the video game The Urbz: Sims in the City, released November 2004.
 The game features the band as they help the player gain control of the city.

 In June 2011, Ubisoft announced they were developing The Black Eyed Peas Experience, a dance video game for Kinect and Wii.
-On November 11, 2011, the game was released internationally in association with Ubisoft.
+On November 11, 2011, the game was released internationally.